 Overall the conference was a valuable experience and continues to keep colleagues up to date with current practices and teaching ideas.
 Maintaining the links with schools and keeping teachers connected ensures we feel part of a larger network supporting and helping us to provide music at a good and solid standard throughout our schools.

-This year the focus was on Progression in music.
+The focus of the 2017 Conference was on Progression in music.